Get the loading dock bumpers you need with MINER

 These steel bumpers can absorb the maximum amount of impact relative to the other common types.
 When trucks strike or rub against steel face bumpers, the layer of metal prevents them from doing damage to the laminated rubber buffer.
-In potentially high-impact situations involving heavy loads, steel face loading dock bumpers can deliver the longevity users are looking for.
+In potentially high-frequency truck impact situations involving heavy loads, steel face loading dock bumpers can deliver the longevity users are looking for.

 How do you install loading dock bumpers for the correct fit?

 Suitable loading dock bumpers aren’t just made of the right materials, they are also the right shape and size to meet a facility’s needs.
 The three variables to think about are the dimensions of the bumper, its projection from the wall and the orientation of the asset.

 When facilities tended to standardize around 10-inch by 14-inch molded bumpers with four inches of projection, these calculations were not as important.
 However, as doors and loading dock areas in general become more specialized, larger bumpers or those with greater projection may be necessary.